Italian Titles of Nobility

 As mentioned above, it is impossible to sell or transfer an Italian title of nobility, or to designate an heir.

 In Italy unjustified or unsubstantiated claims to titles of nobility are perfectly normal.
-Indeed, as many as one in five Italians (yes, an astounding 20 percent) who claims a title or rank of nobility is a "count of no account" whose claim lacks a solid basis in genealogy or in historic nobiliary law, if indeed it has any basis at all.
-As the use of titles is unregulated by Italian law, with the titles themselves unrecognized, there exists no legal remedy except in clear cases of impersonation.
+Indeed, as many as one in five Italians (yes, an astounding 20 percent) claiming a title or rank of nobility is a "count of no account" whose claim lacks a solid basis in genealogy or in historic nobiliary law, if indeed it has any basis at all.
+As the use of titles is unregulated by Italian law, with the titles themselves unrecognized, there exists no legal remedy except in clear cases of impersonation for criminal purposes (typically financial/commercial fraud).
+Perhaps as a reaction to the frequent misappropriation or misuse of nobiliary titles, the last decade has witnessed a subtle trend among younger, legitimately-titled Italians to refrain from making use of their titles of nobility.

 Sicilian Genealogy and Heraldry.
 As mentioned above, this book considers the topics of nobility, heraldry and genealogy in greater detail, with special reference to the Kingdom of Sicily.
 One of its advantages is that, compared to most of the other works listed here, it is published in English.